-By maximising the number of ways you can pay your rent and by offering support through our twice weekly benefits/income maximisation surgeries provided by Clydebank Independent Resource Centre.
+Although our arrears have increased, we are constantly monitoring the resources available to us in difficult financial times of welfare reform.
+We can continue to maximise the number of ways you can pay your rent and offer support through our twice weekly benefits/ income maximisation surgeries provided by Clydebank Independent Resource Centre.